AnnaDiv/site-blog-type/README.md

 11) A page where all the people you follow are shown
 12) Inbox to recieve notifications when someone comments or likes one of your posts or follows your account

+I have removed any Authentication modules from my files specifically src/Admin/Controller/LoginController.php and src/Admin/Support/AuthService.php for security reasons.